This page provides step-by-step instructions for integrating any Uniswap V4 hook with the Hooks DCI.

 Configuration Parameters:

-max_retries: Maximum total retry attempts before permanently failing a componentpause_after_retries: Number of retries before pausing (setting "paused" attribute)
+max_retries: Maximum total retry attempts before permanently failing a component

 Typical Values:

-max_retries: 5,pause_after_retries: 3
+max_retries: 5, pause_after_retries: 3

 Step 6: Testing Your Integration